fbpx

 It’s worth noting that many people assume their biggest financial challenge in life is paying off a house.
 However, in reality, the most significant challenge lies in losing your income.

-Retirement Planning Considerations
+Retirement Planning Considerations for Couples

-Whether you can fully fund your own retirement, or whether you need third party support, there are a few important considerations both prior and during retirement.
+Whether you can fully fund your own retirement, or whether you need third-party support, there are a few important considerations both prior and during retirement.
 If you haven’t done so already, it’s worth discussing these key questions with your professional retirement planner.

 • How much do I need to live week to week given my personal circumstances?